 Mr. Jones contends that this verse invites us on a quest, one that is as fierce as our need for food and water.
 Jesus is telling us that if we seek righteousness, reminding to be chastened by the laying down of self, we will be satisfied.

 This righteousness must be held closely to the next verse of Matthew 5, blessed are the merciful, for they will be shown mercy.
-Righteousness by itself can be harsh and critical unless tempered with mercy, the kind that shows compassion for others when they have shortcomings and failures.
+Righteousness by itself can be harsh and critical unless tempered with mercy-- the kind that shows compassion for others when they have shortcomings and failures.
 I am thinking of the family that shuns the girl who gets pregnant out of wedlock.
-God does not tell us approve of the sinful things people do.
-But he does call us to love them and encourage them to do what is right and godly.
+God does not tell us to approve the sinful things people do.
+But he calls us to love them and encourage them to do what is right and godly.

 When we hunger for godly righteousness, tempered with gracious mercy, we become verse 8.
 Blessed are the pure in heart, for they will see God.
 To be pure in heart, means to have an undivided heart.
 I remember some Christian song of the past encouraging us to have an undivided heart.
 But what does that mean?